 Both Beauview Cottages in Muskoka and Sand Lake Cottages & Inn in the Almaguin Highlands also have private outdoor hot tubs at most of their cottages, letting you relax and rejuvenate in seclusion.
 (You may never want to leave!)

-The stunning Northridge Inn & Resort in the Almaguin Highlands has an outdoor hot tub with a view of beautiful Lake Bernard, one of the largest freshwater lakes in the world without an island.
+The stunning Northridge Inn in the Almaguin Highlands has an outdoor hot tub with a view of beautiful Lake Bernard, one of the largest freshwater lakes in the world without an island.
 Able to fit up to a dozen people, the tub is the perfect place to gather with friends and reminisce about the day’s adventures, including snowmobiling on 3500 kms of trails that are accessible from the property.
+Looking for something a little more private?
+Each of their four lakeside cedar chalets have their own personal hot tub just outside the door.

 At the luxurious Touchstone on Lake Muskoka, enjoy the private hot tub at the Treetop Villas.
 Or head to the JW Marriott The Rosseau Muskoka Resort & Spa where an outdoor hot tub and pool await.
 Try to catch a snowflake on your tongue as the steam rises into the cool air, stare at the carpet of stars above on a crisp winter night, and marvel at the stillness of winter.